antoine-gabriel-brun/MidLib/README.md

 **C++ library for easy MIDI sample manipulation**

-MidLib allows users to handle MIDI samples inside C++ programs, and to save them as `.mid` files.
-The library supports notes, multi-tracks samples, channels, pitch bends, control and program changes, aftertouch, tempo, time signature, custom events, as well as many tool for manipulating and transforming musical samples as complex as desired.
+*The MidLib library allows users to generate MIDI files using C++ programs.
+It supports MIDI notes, multi-track samples, channels, pitch bends, control changes, instruments, aftertouch, tempo, time signature, custom events, as well as many tool to manipulate and transform musical samples as complex as you like.*

 ## What is MidLib?

 MidLib is a C++ library.
-Once included into a C++ project, users can create objects that store musical informations and can be exported to MIDI files.
+Once included in a C++ project, it allows you to create musical objects and export them to MIDI files.

-MidLib is both designed for simplicity and flexibility.
-For basic use (creating a sample - adding notes - saving as `.mid` file), it is very simple and straightforward.
-The underlying complexity (chunks, events, bytewise file writing) and the MIDI files specifications remains always hidden.
-However, advanced users can use it to create complex MIDI files that make use of most of the features offered by the MIDI standard.
+The MidLib library is designed for both simplicity and flexibility.
+The basic use (create a sample - add notes - save as `.mid` file) is very simple and straightforward, and the underlying complexity of the MIDI file specifications (chunks, events, byte-wise file writing...) is always hidden.
+However, advanced users can use it to create complex MIDI files that take advantage of most of the features offered by the MIDI standard.

 ## Is MidLib easy to use?

-The main purpose of the MidLib library is to make it as easy as possible for the user to generate MIDI files.
-To this aim, all things that make the MIDI specifications tricky have been covered by a simple syntax that hides all the underlying misery.
+The main purpose of the MidLib library is to make creating MIDI files as easy as possible.
+To this end, all the things that make the MIDI specification tricky have been wrapped into a simple syntax that hides all the underlying misery.
 For instance:

-* You don't need to add notes and events chronologically: MidLib sorts events for you.
+* You don't need to add notes and events in chronological order: MidLib sorts events for you.
-* Notes are added in a single step: MidLib handles NoteOn and NoteOff events, and controls in a transparent way what happens if some notes overlap.
+* Notes are added in one step: MidLib handles NoteOn and NoteOff events and transparently controls what happens if some notes overlap.
-* Most magic numbers are hidden and replaced by user-friendly names.
-You won't need to know the controller index for a given control change or an program change index for an instrument, but will name them in your code using words like Pan, Accordion or ChannelVolume.
+* Most of the magic numbers are hidden and replaced with user-friendly names.
+You don't need to know the controller index for a given control change, or the program change index for an instrument: you'll name them in your code using words like Accordion, Pan, or ChannelVolume.
-* The tricky things like chunks, variable-length sizes, running status, 14-bits and 28-bits integers etc. are completely hidden and handled without any action on your part.
+* The tricky stuff like chunks, variable-length sizes, running status, 14-bit and 28-bit integers, etc. are completely hidden and handled without any action on your part.

-## What features does the MidLib library *not* support?
+## Which standard MIDI features are *not* supported by the MidLib library?

 * MidLib can only **write** MIDI files.
-As it stands, it is not designed to *open* existing MIDI files, to *play* MIDI samples as audio, or to build realtime MIDI devices.
+It is not designed to *open* existing MIDI files, *play* MIDI samples as audio, or handle real-time MIDI streams.
-* The only underlying MIDI file format available is format 1 (multitrack MIDI file).
+* The only underlying MIDI file format available is **format 1** (multitrack MIDI file).
 * SMPTE times are not supported.
-The only time mode is beat-based.
+The only time mode is **beat-based**.
-* Some MIDI events of less interess like Lyrics, Cue point, etc. are not natively supported.
-Using them could necessitate to extend the library on one's own by deriving the base event class.
+* Some less interesting MIDI events such as lyrics, cue points, etc. are not natively supported.
+Using them may require **extending** the library by deriving the base event class.

-## How to get started?
+## How do I get started?

-* Add the library files into your project.
+* Download the library files and add them to your project.
 * Include the library and use the library's namespace:

 		#include "Mid/Lib.hpp"
 		using namespace MID;

-* Inside a function, create an empty MIDI sample:
+* Within a function, create a new empty MIDI sample:

 		Sample sample;

 * Add notes defined by position, duration, and pitch:

 		sample << Note(0, 1, 60);

 * Save the resulting MIDI file:

 		sample.save("sample.mid");

-Now, read and run the files inside the folder `Mid/tutorials/` to learn about all the other features.
+Now, read and run the files in the folder `Mid/tutorials/` to learn all the other features.

-## Who wrote the MidLib library and how?
+## Who wrote MidLib and how?

-This library was written by composer [Antoine Gabriel Brun](http://antoinegabrielbrun.com/) for his personal needs.
+This library was written by French composer [Antoine Gabriel Brun](http://antoinegabrielbrun.com/) for his personal use.

-The references about the MIDI files specifications used when writing the MidLib library are:
+The references about MIDI file specifications used when writing the MidLib library are:

 * <http://www.music.mcgill.ca/~ich/classes/mumt306/StandardMIDIfileformat.html>
 * <http://www.somascape.org/midi/tech/mfile.html>